zaiisao/Documentation/en/Video/publish_web.md

 ```

 ## Subscribe to the remote stream
-To subscribe a remote stream:
+To subscribe to a remote stream:

 1. Use the `client.on('stream-added')` event listener to detect when a new stream is added to the channel.
-2. When the event is detected, use the `client.subscribe`  method in the callback to subscribe the stream.
+2. When the event is detected, use the `client.subscribe`  method in the callback to subscribe to the stream.

 ```javascript
 client.on('stream-added', function (evt) {